bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-h/howto.rst

      }
    }

 Note that redirecting the :command:`pg_dumpall` output to a file requires to run the whole command line through a shell, otherwise the :command:`pg_dumpall` would not know what do with the :command:`>` character and the job would fail.
 As no shell features like redirection or piping are used for the :command:`rm`, the :command:`sh -c` is not needed there.
-See **Run Script**:sup:`Dir`:sub:`Job`\  for more details.
+See :config:option:`dir/job/RunScript`\  for more details.

 Backup of a PostgreSQL Databases by using the bpipe plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :index:`[TAG=bpipe->PostgreSQL backup] <pair: bpipe; PostgreSQL backup>`

 Instead of creating a temporary database dump file, the bpipe plugin can be used.
 For general information about bpipe, see the :ref:`bpipe` section.
-The bpipe plugin is configured inside the **Include**:sup:`Dir`:sub:`FileSet`\  section of a File Set, e.g.:
+The bpipe plugin is configured inside the :config:option:`dir/fileset/Include`\  section of a File Set, e.g.:

 .. code-block:: sh
    :caption: bpipe directive for PostgreSQL backup